- Bed bugs are divided into 90 different species, however only three out of those have populated all continents across the globe.

 - Bed bugs are often mistakenly confused with other bugs, however, they have distinctive characteristics that identify them.

-Bed bugs have managed to find purchase practically everywhere in the world, so it should only seem natural to discover that there are different types of bed bugs.
+Bed bugs can be found practically anywhere in the world, so it should only seem natural to discover that there are different types of bed bugs.
 But the facts regarding how many types of bed bugs exist may surprise you.
 This planet is home to roughly 90 different known species of bed bugs, but humans are only commonly victimized by three different types of bed bugs.
 That doesn’t mean you should breathe a sigh of relief right away.

 There may only be three species of bed bugs that regularly feed on humans, but these three species have managed to cover every continent occupied by humans — and they manage to find purchase even in immaculately clean environments and appear as prodigiously in developed nations as in still developing ones.
 Chances are that you won’t be able to help with the identification of individual types of bed bugs, but understanding the basic facts can help you provide a pest control expert with the best information you can.